littlejo/killerkoda-labs/aya-first-programme/step5/text.md

 <br>

-The helper function need a buffer, so you should add:
+The helper function needs a buffer, so you should add:

 ```plain
 let mut buf = [0u8; 16];